 My brother is very knowledgeable in what flies to use.
 He put one fly on my line that he said is foolproof for catching a fish, if they are there.
 This fly is called the dirty mop fly.
 I fished with the dirty mop for a while, and still no fish.
 I guess they weren’t where we were that day.
 The river was also moving very fast and Josh said when the river is moving too fast it is difficult to catch anything.
 That’s what happens with fly fishing; some days you go out and you catch fish, other days you go out and you simply enjoy the river and the views while never catching a fish.
 Either way, it is an enjoyable experience.

 The going and the stimulus from my environment, no matter what I am doing, is how I get lost in it.
 I get lost in the doing, and I realize that it is what I have always been drawn to here in the Adirondacks — the going and the doing.
 To be out in the wilderness, in the area that I love, in some sort of capacity, whether by pushing my physical strength as an endurance athlete up the slopes of a mountain, or to completely slowing down and challenging my patience along the river’s edge while learning to fly fish.

 Learning to fly fish in the Adirondacks with my brother is just one more way for me to enjoy this unique area of the world, an area that I am so lucky to live in.

 Experience the Adirondacks by trying something new.
+Stay for the day or a week.
 Take a chance.
 Go fish.